 This 2-3% may not sound like much, but over time it can add up to a ton of extra compound return.
 As I indicated above, it is important for the plan to remain stable.
 The more cash value your plan has, the better chance it has of delivering on its promises.

 RELOC is used for Retirement Income

-Now eventually, once you get to the retirement stage of the plan, you start to borrow even more money via the RELOC to fund your retirement years.
+Now eventually, once you get to the retirement stage of the plan, you start to borrow even more money via the RELOC to fund your retirement years and retirement savings.

 Since it's borrowed money that you are putting into your bank account every month, it's tax-free!

 Unfortunately, this is where my own tinkering with the math behind the MPI plan exposed the biggest concerns.
 (More on that in my upcoming post).

 How much money do you need to invest?